EpicGamesExt/BlenderTools/docs/send2ue/extensions/create-post-import-groom-assets.md

-# Create Post Import Groom Assets
+# Create Post Import Assets For Groom
-The _Post Import Groom Assets_ extension provides a convenient way to create additional unreal assets related to the imported groom asset.
+The _Post Import Assets For Groom_ extension provides a convenient way to create additional unreal assets related to the imported groom asset.

 ![0](./images/create-post-import-groom-assets/0.png)